Learning to dance is a great way to relax, exercise, meet new friends, and add a new skill and confidence to your social repertoire.

 Getting started just takes you taking your first step!
 It's easier than you think!

 1. You don't need to bring a partner!
-Just bring yourself.
+Just bring yourself during the 1st week of the new session.
 In class we rotate partners and you will learn to dance with many people, learn the different leads and follows and meet your classmates too!

 When the schedule permits, we try to make practice time available directly following a class.
 Here you can practice your technique with other students while Brandon (or Laura) is still available to answer the newly appearing question.